• Skip to primary navigation

 Storage

-For best results, keep these healthy vegan lemon cookies at room temperature for a couple days, in the fridge for up to a week or in the freezer for up to a month.
+For best results, keep these lemon cookies at room temperature for a couple days, in the fridge for up to a week or in the freezer for up to a month.

 I love them straight from the fridge, as they keep their moist texture without becoming too soft.